gastonoterom/dolarblue/README.md

 Right now the rest api is not published!
 Im taking care of infrastructure issues and I will update the documentation when everything is up and running.

-The REST api has to main routes
+The REST api has two main routes:

 #### Getting the average dolarblue values